annacredoai/tools/tools/dashboard-app/README.md

 ## How It Works

-The dashboard uses the GitHub REST API to:
+The dashboard uses the GitHub GraphQL API to efficiently fetch data:

-1. Fetch all repositories in your organization
+1. Fetch repositories in your organization (or use the specified list)
-2. Get pull requests for each repository within the selected time range
+2. Use GraphQL to batch-fetch pull requests with reviews in a single query per repository
+3. Process repos in parallel (batches of 3) to speed up data collection
-3. Calculate metrics like:
+4. Calculate metrics like:
    - PR counts per contributor
    - Average PR size (lines changed)
    - Review time (time from PR creation to first review)
    - Weekly PR activity (created, merged, closed)
    - PR size distribution
+5. Cache results in browser storage for 10 minutes
-4. Display the data in interactive charts and tables
+6. Display the data in interactive charts and tables

+## Performance Optimizations

+- **GraphQL API**: Reduces API calls from ~500 to ~10-20 by batching PR and review data
+- **Parallel Processing**: Fetches multiple repositories concurrently in batches
+- **Smart Defaults**: Auto-selects top 10 active repos if none specified
+- **Caching**: Stores fetched data for 10 minutes to avoid redundant API calls
+- **Progress Tracking**: Shows real-time progress during data fetching
+- **Bot Filtering**: Excludes automated accounts to focus on human contributors

 ## Rate Limits

 The GitHub API has rate limits:
 - **Authenticated requests**: 5,000 requests per hour
+- The dashboard typically uses 10-30 requests per data fetch (depending on number of repos and PR count)
-- The dashboard makes multiple API calls per repository
+- With caching enabled, you can view the dashboard multiple times within the cache window without additional API calls

-For large organizations with many repositories and PRs, the initial load may take some time and could approach rate limits.
+**Tip**: Specifying repositories in `VITE_GITHUB_REPOS` significantly reduces API usage and loading time.

 ## Technologies